 Day Trips from Sitges

-Montserrat – a beautiful mountain monastery located one-hour northwest of Barcelona renowned for its unique rock formations.
+Montserrat – A beautiful mountain monastery located one hour northwest of Barcelona, renowned for its unique rock formations.
 You can reach the mountain by a scenic train route and then take a funicular up to the top.
 It’s considered one of the most important and significant sites in all of Catalonia.
 Book tour →